cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - backups and replication are user responsibility

 ### Types of EBS volumes
-- SDD (can be used for boot volumes):
+- SSD (can be used for boot volumes):
 	- gp2/3: gen purpose SSD vol that balance price/performance (1GiB - 16 TiB)
 		- gp3:
 			- baseline of 3,000 IOPS and throughoutput of 125MiB/s